Our Executive Board

 PRESIDENT

 Welcome to our chapter!
-I am a 2L and the current president.
+I am a 3L and the current president.
 I am originally from Clarkston, Michigan, and I graduated from Boston College in 2021, majoring in philosophy and biology.
 I stayed at Boston College to earn a master’s degree in philosophy before attending law school.

-This past summer, I interned for Justice Viviano at the Michigan Supreme Court.
-I also worked as a research assistant for Professor John Witte Jr..
 This year, I am a senior editor for our newsletter, the Appellate Digest.
 Please reach out to me if you have any questions about FedSoc!

 -